Linuxbrew/brew/docs/Prose-Style-Guidelines.md

 * More generally, parallel list item structure
 * Capitalize all list items if you want, even if they're not complete sentences; just be consistent within each list, and preferably, throughout the whole page
 * Use a subordinate list item instead of dropping a multi-sentence paragraph-long item into a list of sentence fragments
-* Prefer Markdown over other markup formats unless their specific features are needed.
+* Prefer Markdown over other markup formats unless their specific features are needed
-* GitHub flavored Markdown.
+ * GitHub Flavored Markdown.
 GitHub's implementation is the standard, period.

 ### Typographical conventions